yaml/yaml-spec/spec/spec.md

 This _tag resolution convention_ allows the author of a YAML character [stream] to effectively "disable" the tag resolution process.
-By explicitly specifying a "**`!`**" non-specific [tag property], the [node] would then be resolved to a "vanilla" [sequence], [mapping], or string, according to its [kind].
+By explicitly specifying a "**`!`**" non-specific [tag property], the [node] would then be resolved to a "vanilla" [sequence], [mapping] or string, according to its [kind].

 [Application] specific tag resolution rules should be restricted to resolving the "**`?`**" non-specific tag, most commonly to resolving [plain scalars].
-These may be matched against a set of regular expressions to provide automatic resolution of integers, floats, timestamps, and similar types.
+These may be matched against a set of regular expressions to provide automatic resolution of integers, floats, timestamps and similar types.
-An [application] may also match the [content] of [mapping nodes] against sets of expected [keys] to automatically resolve points, complex numbers, and similar types.
+An [application] may also match the [content] of [mapping nodes] against sets of expected [keys] to automatically resolve points, complex numbers and similar types.
 Resolved [sequence node] types such as the "ordered mapping" are also possible.

 That said, tag resolution is specific to the [application].